ShupeiLi/shupeili.github.io/_posts/2022-12-12-review-introduction-to-deep-learning.md

 ## Recurrent Networks
 ### Backpropagation Through Time
-- The output value does depend on the state of the hidden layer, which depends on all previous states of the hidden layer (and thus, all previous inputs)
+- The output value does depend on the state of the hidden layer, which depends on all previous states of the hidden layer (and thus, all previous inputs).
-- Recurrent net can be seen as a (very deep) feedforward net with shared weights
+- Recurrent net can be seen as a (very deep) feedforward net with shared weights.
 - Unfold the network over time and use SGD to find the minimum.

 Problems: